cacophony-wj/LeS/TROUBLESHOOTING.md

 ### My skills don't seem to be leveling up!

-This is due to my Uncapper present.
+This is due to my Uncapper preset.
 Simple skills that anybody could pick up -- like Speech and Light Armor -- level normally, but extremely specialized skills that would logically require a trainer -- like Conjuration or One Handed -- are almost impossible to learn without a teacher.
 Hit up a wiki and find the trainer for the skill you want to improve, drop some gold on some lessons.
 I have edited Gameplay Tweaks so each level you get 5 training sessions that roll over to the next level, so don't worry about losing them.
 For example, if you don't train at all until level 7, you will be able to do so 35 times (given enough gold)!

 ### Invisibility is acting weird.